mikeisresilient/blockchain-assessment/README.md

 ## 1. Create Wallets

-Begin by creating at least two wallets.
+Begin by creating two or more wallets.

 * Click **Create Wallet**.
 * A new wallet will be generated with: